 Handling dogs is a skill that takes years of training.
 Children should be equipped with these skills early enough.
 Lack of appropriate handling skills is one of the main reasons why children are prone to attacks by dogs.

-Due to their naivety, they upset the dog quickly.
+Due to their naivety, children can upset their dog quickly.
 When a dog is fearful or irritated, it responds by attacking the child.
 The pet will either respond by frightening the child or possibly bite them.
 Worse yet, an all out attack can happen.

 This confrontation can cause injuries to the child, the pet or both of them.
 To prevent such incidences, adult supervision is required every time the child interacts with dogs.
 This article discusses some tips that can be used to keep children and dogs safe.